ninjasource/lis2dw12/README.md

 lis2dw12 = { version = "0.1.0", features = ["out_f32"] }
 ```

-This crate also exposes an async interface which can be found in the non_blocking module.
+This crate also exposes an experimental async interface which can be found in the non_blocking module.
 To use this module you must enable the `non_blocking` feature.
 This is only available on Rust nightly.

 ```toml
 # cargo.toml for async (requires Nightly)